Jes-Lynch/pt-enhancer/README.md

-# Superresolution using an efficient sub-pixel convolutional neural network
+# Superresolution using a Residual Recurrent Convolutional Neural Network

 This trains a super-resolution network on images of WSI tissue samples using crops of high resolution and low resolution WSI camera samples.
 A snapshot of the model after every epoch is saved with filename model_epoch_<epoch_number>.pth